Florida breaks record with 10,109 new coronavirus cases

 Miami-Dade's cases increased 2,304 and Broward 579.
 In the Treasure Coast area, the rise was 64 in St. Lucie, 38 in Martin, 33 in Indian River and 7 in Okeechobee.

-Conversely the four Northeastern states with the most deaths in the nation had a total of 1,373 – New York with 769, New Jersey with 285, Massachusetts with 261 and Connecticut with 58
+Conversely five Northern states Northeastern states with the most deaths in the nation had a total of 3,516 – New York with 1,035, Pennsylvania with 839, New Jersey with 416, Massachusetts with 195 and Connecticut with 74.

 Cases